-Who remembers the viral content creators like WittyFeed, Little things, Providr(Cheaters still owe me around 10k), Inspiremore, Brightside, Bored Panda, Diply only to name a few.
+Who remembers the viral content creators like WittyFeed, Little things, Provider(Cheaters still owe me around 10k), Inspiremore, Brightside, Bored Panda, and Diply only to name a few.

 WittyFeed could also be regarded as shittyfeed.
 They created a lot of spam and fake content in their days.
 That’s why you can’t find them anymore.

-In those days content researchers will find just any story which got viral response on any competitor and then share it on their site without really worrying about the content authenticity or the nature of the content.
+In those days content researchers will find just any story which got a viral response from any competitor and then shares it on their site without really worrying about the content authenticity of the nature of the content.